CTAIO Labs Ask AI Subscribe free

 Regulated industries (finance, healthcare, pharma) → Synthesia (with caveats)

 Synthesia has a longer track record and deeper enterprise compliance paperwork.
-If your CISO is going to ask about ISO 27001 certification today (not "on the roadmap"), Synthesia is the answer.
+If your CISO is going to ask about ISO 27001 certification today (not "on the roadmap"), EU data residency, or signed training-clip destruction attestations, Synthesia is the answer.
 However: neither platform offers production-grade BYOM on self-serve, so the deal-breaker questions for regulated buyers move both vendors into enterprise-custom negotiations regardless.
 Factor a 30-90 day procurement cycle.

 Real-time conversational avatars → Neither

 Both HeyGen and Synthesia are batch-generation platforms.
-If you need sub-second latency for customer-facing conversational agents, the answer is Tavus Phoenix-4, not HeyGen or Synthesia.
-This is covered in the EP02 pillar under the architecture-dimension section.
+If you need sub-second latency for customer-facing conversational agents, the answer is Tavus — Phoenix-4 rendering plus Sparrow-1 dialogue plus Raven-1 multimodal perception is a real-time conversational video stack, not a batch-render avatar generator.
+Note: Tavus Starter is $59/mo with no free-trial path, so request a sales demo before committing.
+This is covered in the EP02 pillar under the sales-friction-report section.

 Foundation-model scene generation → Neither (use Veo 3)